Exercise Tarang Shakti: First Edition (2024)

+The mission profile of the exercise included beyond-visual-range combat missions, large force engagements, air mobility operations, dynamic targeting, low-light operations, and high-value aerial asset protection.

 HAL Tejas (LA-5022) and Tejas twin-seater (LT-5201) of No. 18 Squadron IAF during International Defence Aviation Exposition.

 On the afternoon of 6 August, the jets from foreign air forces touched down at Sulur AFS where the first phase of the exercise was to be conducted.
 The jets were escorted by a formation of four HAL Tejas Mk 1 aircraft, one of which was piloted by the then Vice Chief of the Air Staff Air Marshal A. P. Singh.
 The exercise began with Tejas intercepting German, French and Spanish jets as a part of the training exercise.
 One of the German Air Force's Eurofighter Typhoon was being piloted by Lieutenant General Ingo Gerhartz, Chief of the German Air Force who flew for five hours to reach India.
-It is the first time that the German Air Force is participating in an exercise in Indian airspace.
+It was the first time that the German Air Force participated in an exercise in Indian airspace.
 The phase saw the participation of 10 foreign nations (Spain, Germany, France and United Kingdom) including six observers.
 The Indian Air Force also hosted the International Defence Aviation Exposition (IDAX) on 9 August showcasing indigenous aviation platforms to the foreign participants.
 HAL Tejas was assigned to the Red Force (hostile) as well as the Blue Force (friendly) and its capabilities were proven in both the cases.
 The design capabilities of the fighter jet also received appreciation from the foreign pilots who piloted them.
 On 13 August, the Chief of French Air Force, General Stéphane Mille and the Chief of German Air Force Lieutenant General Ingo Gerhartz piloted HAL Tejas.
-The then Indian Air Force Chief Air Chief Marshal V. R. Chaudhari and the Chief of Spanish Air Force Air General Francisco Braco Carbó flew onboard a Sukhoi Su-30MKI.
+The then Indian Air Force Chief Air Chief Marshal V. R. Chaudhari and the Chief of Spanish Air Force Air General Francisco Braco Carbó flew on board a Sukhoi Su-30MKI.
+An overall of 205 sorties were generated during the phase.

 The second phase marked the first military exercise of Greece in India.
 The contingent from the Hellenic Air Force arrived on 29 August at Jodhpur.
 According to a report, In the second phase, a total of 40 aircraft including 27 fighter aircraft, two mid-air refuellers, two AEW&CS, three special forces aircraft and helicopters (HAL Dhruv, HAL Prachand and HAL Rudra) participated from the Indian Air Force.
 On 12 September 2024, Surya Kiran and Sarang aerobatic teams showcased their skills to the participants of the exercise.
 The senior officials told that the air forces participating in the exercise lacked a common data link which enables operators to share data with friendly foreign nations.
 IAF also hosted the India Defence Aviation Exposition-II (IDAX-II) from 12 to 14 September.
 It was inaugurated by Indian Defence Minister Rajnath Singh.
+A total of 800 sorties were conducted during the phase.